rajathnayak2001/Daily-News/README.md

-Used react routing to incorporate different category of news and route specific
+Used react routing to incorporate different category of news and fetch specific news of specific category

 ![](photos/photo2.png)